nyameaama/NEO-Rocket-Flight-Computer/README.md

 ##### This stage is deployed where it uses fins to control roll, pitch and yaw during descent and thrust vectoring to control rocket direction when landing.
 A suicide burn is used to slow the stage down and land.

-* Support for vertical landing,
+* Support for vertical landing
-* Active Flight Data Logging,
+* Active Flight Data Logging
-* GPS based navigation.
+* GPS based navigation

 ## Avionics